owntracks/booklet/docs/features/waypoints.md

-When the apps publish a `_type = location` message, they add to that an array called `inregions` (and as from January 2021 an array called `inrids`) with the names of the regions and their `rid`s respectively.
+When the apps publish a `_type = location` message, they add to that an array called `inregions` (and as from January 2021 an array called `inrids`) with the names of the regions and their respective `rid`s.
 The `inregions` array might be consumed by humans whereas the `inrids` array would be consumed by developers who will wish to associate the region IDs (`rid`) with the values in `inrids`.

 ### Adding on iOS

 On iOS you can navigate to the place where you want to place a region, Tap long and edit the Region.
-The region is always placed at the center of the map (hence it's predefined name `Center`, which you should change to something meaningful).
+The region gets a default name (`Here ..`) which you will want to change to something meaningful.
 With a bit of practice, you can then drag the region to it's final destination on the map or, and this may be easier, edit the region and specify its exact coordinates.

 ### Adding on Android